Major changes in parl panel reconstitution, Congress set to lose big | www.lokmattimes.com

 Major changes are expected as the Parliamentary Standing Committees are all set to be reconstituted in the coming few days.

-In a letter written to the Leader of the house Piyush Goyal By the leader of the house Mallikarjun Kharge, it was cited that as per parliamentary niceties the post of chairman of committee for home affairs have always been given to the opposition.
+In a letter written to the Leader of the House Piyush Goyal by the Leader Of Opposition, Mallikarjun Kharge, it was cited that as per parliamentary niceties the post of chairman of Home Committee have always been given to the opposition.

 An excerpt of the letter written by Kharge to Piyush Goyal, accessed byreads, "As is understood, the post of Chairperson in respect of the Standing Committee on Science and Technology, Environment, Forests and Climate Change is being given to INC. The purpose of my present letter is to request that this time also, the post of Chairperson of the Standing Committee on Home Affairs may be given to Congress.